-In addition to the other information set forth in this Form 10-Q, including under the heading "Cautionary Note Regarding Forward-Looking Statements," the risks and uncertainties which could adversely affect our business, financial condition, results of operations and future growth prospects that we believe are most important for you to consider are discussed in "Part II, Item 1A-Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on April 10, 2024.
-The risks described in our Annual Report on Form 10-K for the year ended December 31, 2023 are not the only risks we face.
+In addition to the other information set forth in this Form 10-Q, including under the heading "Cautionary Note Regarding Forward-Looking Statements," the risks and uncertainties which could adversely affect our business, financial condition, results of operations and future growth prospects that we believe are most important for you to consider are discussed in "Part II, Item 1A-Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on April 10, 2024 and as amended by Forms 10-K/A filed with the SEC on April 29, 2024 and July 1, 2024.
+The risks described in our Annual Report on Form 10-K for the year ended December 31, 2023 (as amended) are not the only risks we face.
 Additional risks and uncertainties not presently known to us or that we presently deem less significant may also impair our business operations.
-There are no material changes to the Risk Factors described in our Annual Report on Form 10-K for the year ended December 31, 2023.
+There are no material changes to the Risk Factors described in our Annual Report on Form 10-K for the year ended December 31, 2023 (as amended).